gschmutz/bigdata-spark-workshop/07-spark-deltalake/README.md

 deltaTableDest = "s3a://flight-bucket/delta/airports"
 ```

-and write the data as a Delta table
+and write the dataframe as a Delta table

 ```python
 airportsRawDF.write.format("delta").save(deltaTableDest)